twashing/beatthemarket.backend/README.md

 * ?
 Stream two games at the same time
+* Have a mechanism to simultaneously stream multiple subscriptions (beatthemarket.graphql/stream-new-game)

 * Move code in `comment` blocks, to tests
 * Add git hooks to automate code checks
   * Clj-kondo